Last week I talked about a

 systems do not allow for the saturation needed for a treatment mask.
 So, if your skin is especially parched, has

-dry patches, or just needs some relief from general dryness on a weekly basis,
+dry patches, or just needs some relief from general dryness on a weekly basis, but does produce a healthy amount of oil, a hydrating and calming gel mask is the way to go.
+Truly dry with tiny, invisible pores?
+Cream, definitely.

-It should be noted that the vast majority of the time, cream masks are not appropriate for acne-prone skin, since they most often contain pore clogging ingredients that are fine for everyone else.
+It should be noted that the vast majority of the time, cream masks are not appropriate for acne-prone skin because they most often contain pore clogging ingredients that are fine for everyone else.
 Remember - if your skin is clog-prone, gets oily at all, and even has large pores, any dryness you experience is dehydration.
 You don't have the kind of dry skin that is addressed by a cream mask!
 Professional consultation is urged.

-It should be noted that the vast majority of the time, cream masks are not appropriate for acne-prone skin, since they most often contain pore clogging ingredients that are fine for everyone else.
+It should be noted that the vast majority of the time, cream masks are not appropriate for acne-prone skin because they most often contain pore clogging ingredients that are fine for everyone else.
 Remember - if your skin is clog-prone, gets oily at all, and even has large pores, any dryness you experience is dehydration.
 You don't have the kind of dry skin that is addressed by a cream mask!
 Professional consultation is urged.

 As you can see, there are